-The Mississauga Olympians Track and Field Athletic Association is a not for profit community-based association who provides training and competitions for children and youth age 4-19 of all abilities.
-The club provides a safe coaching and training environment to maximize each athletes performance in events such as sprints, jumps, throws, and distance running.
-The team trains two days a week and compete in local, provincial and international competitions.
+The Mississauga Olympians Track and Field Athletic Association is a not for profit community-based association who provides training and competitions for children and youth aged 5-18 of all abilities.
+The club provides a safe coaching and training environment to maximize each athlete’s performance in events such as sprints, and distance running.
+The team trains two days- three days a week and compete in local, provincial and international competitions.

 Our mission is to provide a program to enhance fitness levels and promote healthy lifestyles.
 We want our athletes to have fun and to reach their full potential as a track and field athlete and an individual.
 We do this by introducing our athletes to the many different events involved with track and field and let them choose what event or events they would like to take part in.
 Our program is aimed to enhance our athlete’s self-esteem, improve skill and technique, build confidence and leadership, learn the value of teamwork, make lasting friendships while having fun and enjoying the sport of track and field.

 Our team is made up of dedicated volunteers and coaching staff that have been trained in the sport of athletics and child development.
 Our approach to coaching is one of Respect of Participants; Responsible Coaching; Integrity and Honoring Our Sport.
 We believe that every child can reach their true potential if given the proper tools.

 Our club prides ourselves on treating everyone with respect on and off the track.
 Please take the time to read our code of conducts:

 Parents are expected to support and encourage their child (ren).

 Help their child learn that success is experienced in the development of their skills and that they can feel good about themselves, win or lose.

 Parents are expected to encourage and support healthy living through such things as appropriate nutrition and rest.

 Be a positive role model through their own actions to make sure their child has the best athletic experience possible.

 Be a “team” fan, not a “my kid” fan.